gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 Say:

 >"*Please come to this room for the behavioral tests.
 Sit in the chair.
 Could I move the chair a little bit?
-I want to make sure every particpant is at the same distance to the computer screen.
+I want to make sure every particpant is the same distance from the computer screen.
 Please sit straight and have you back touching the chair.
 Do not move your chair.*"

 >"*Please do you best and focus on the center of the screen during these tasks.*"